emPeeGee/yakka/docs/features.md

 1. Exit lesson => Stay or leave.
 1. Start lesson action sheet.
 With completed info.
 1. Lesson complete with stats.

+### Stats

+After the lesson is done, stats are calculated and displayed and persisted in header.

+#### Lives

+1. One mistake - 1 life.
+Negative lives are valid.
+If user run out of lives during the lesson it won't interrupt anything, user won't be able to proceed to next lesson when negative.